creedally/bulk-featured-image/readme.txt

 = 1.1.0 - 01/29/2022 =

 * Feature - Allow to add/update featured image from posts listing page.
-* Feature - Allow to remove featured image from posts listing.
+* Feature - Allow to remove featured image from posts listing and setting interface.

 = 1.0.0 - 04/24/2021 =